Lucie Fischer

 Manning Monitor

-A DOUBLE TRAGEDY ERNEST KOEHNKE KILLS MISS LUCIE FISHER AND THEN ENDS OWN LIFE JEALOUSY CAUSE OF RASH DEED
+A DOUBLE TRAGEDY ERNEST KOEHNKE KILLS MISS LUCIE FISCHER AND THEN ENDS OWN LIFE JEALOUSY CAUSE OF RASH DEED

 One of the most startling and sensational tragedies that ever happened in this community happened this morning at 2:30 at the Fred Fischer home 4 miles south of town, when in a fit of jealousy.
 Ernest Koehnke shot Lucie Fischer and then ended his own life.